Genetic scientists in lab

 If someone tests positive for a variant in a PD-related gene, their children may have a higher chance of developing PD if they inherit the genetic variant.
 However, there is still no guarantee they will develop Parkinson’s.
 Many people with these gene variants do not get PD.

-The genetic counsellor can help navigate if and how someone might want to share genetic testing results with family members and the impact they could have.
+The genetic counsellor or clinician can help navigate if and how someone might want to share genetic testing results with family members and the impact they could have.

 The PD GENEration test is also not a substitute for a PD diagnosis.
 In other words, if someone tests negative with the genetic test and is not found to have a PD gene variant, it does not mean that they do not have Parkinson’s.